metamorph-inc/openmeta-mms/docs/source/reference_execution/utilities/continuousintegrationtest.rst

 - ``-v --collect-only``: List all the tests that conform to the given available tests.

-  - This can be useful to use when you are trying to find the right combination of ``-m`` and ``-e`` arguments to select the desired tests.
+  - This can be useful when you are trying to find the right combination of ``-m`` and ``-e`` arguments to select the desired tests.